ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ```

 - A `function` is a set of actions that the script carries out every time the function is referenced in the script.
-- `OnTriggerInteracted` is the name of the function we are deciding to give it.
-You can name it anything, but the name chosen will make sense when we get into events later on.
+- `OnTriggerInteracted` is the name of the function you are deciding to give it.
+You can name it anything, but the name chosen will make sense when you get into events later on.
 - `end` tells the script the function is over.

 This function will define what happens when the player interacts with the trigger.

 ### Move the Switch Code into the Function

-Eventually we want the switch to flip up and down when the player interacts with it, turning the light on and off.
-For now we'll just place our rotate statement inside it, which is just the switch turning down.
+Eventually you want the switch to flip up and down when the player interacts with it, turning the light on and off.
+For now you will just place our rotate statement inside it, which is just the switch turning down.

 Cut and paste the `RotateTo` statement into our `OnTriggerInteracted` function.